OmarDahmen/IEEEXtreme-11.0/README.md

 IEEEXtreme is a global challenge in which teams of student members, supported by an IEEE Student Branch, advised and proctored by an IEEE Member, compete in a 24-hour time span, starting on October 14, 2017 at 00:00 UTC and ending at 23:59 UTC, against each other to solve a set of programming problems.

 ## Our Participation
 I participated in this competition with some freinds.
 The team name was "ImagineDragons".
-We had other ... so we couldn't participate effectively
+We were busy at the time of the competition, so we participated partially and tried to solve some problems.

 Here is the result, and some of our submissions!
 ## Team Result